Does the full configuration interaction method based on quantum phase estimation with Trotter decomposition satisfy the size consistency condition?: Introduction

 \section{Introduction}

-Solving the Schr{\"o}dinger equation of atoms and molecules as accurately as possible is one of the goals of quantum chemistry.
-The full configuration interaction (full-CI) method is able to give variationally best wave functions and energies within the Hilbert space spanned by the basis set used.
-However, the computational cost of the full-CI method grows exponentially with the number of basis functions and electrons, and it is impractical except for small molecules with simple basis sets.
-The possibility of using a quantum computer to solve the full-CI using the quantum phase estimation (QPE) algorithm was proposed in 2005.\cite{AAG-2005} Since then, a number of theoretical studies on the QPE-based quantum chemical calculations\cite{Veis-2010, Reiher-2017, Babbush-2018, Lee-2021, Bauman-2021, Kim-2022, Izsak-2022, Kang-2022, Hadler-2022, Casares-2022, Ino-2023, Otten-2024} and on the extension of the QPE algorithm\cite{Roggero-2019, Sugisaki-2021, Sugisaki-2023, Kowalski-2024, Sakuma-2024} have been reported.
-On the experimental side, iterative QPE-based full-CI/STO-3G calculations of the H$_2$ molecule have been reported in 2010 with photonic\cite{Lanyon-2010} and NMR\cite{Du-2010} quantum processors, using one qubit for wave function encoding.
-The same system has been investigated with two qubits for wave function storage, using superconducting qubits in 2016\cite{OMalley-2016}, and on an ion-trap quantum processor in conjunction with a Bayesian QPE framework with quantum error detection.\cite{Yamamoto-2024} The experimental demonstration of the full-CI/STO-3G of the HeH$^+$ molecule is also reported using the NV center of the diamond system.\cite{Wang-2015} Recently, statistical QPE with up to six-qubit Hamiltonian on a superconducting quantum processor was reported.\cite{Blunt-2023}
+Solving the Schr{\"o}dinger equation for atoms and molecules as accurately as possible is a fundamental goal of quantum chemistry.
+The full configuration interaction (full-CI) method provides the best variational wave functions and energies within the Hilbert space spanned by the chosen basis set.
+However, the computational cost of the full-CI method grows exponentially with the number of basis functions and electrons, making it impractical except for small molecules with simple basis sets.
+The method of solving the full-CI on a quantum computer using the quantum phase estimation (QPE) algorithm was proposed in 2005.\cite{AAG-2005} Since then, a number of theoretical studies on QPE-based quantum chemical calculations\cite{Veis-2010, Reiher-2017, Babbush-2018, Lee-2021, Bauman-2021, Kim-2022, Izsak-2022, Kang-2022, Hadler-2022, Casares-2022, Ino-2023, Otten-2024} and extensions of the QPE algorithm\cite{Roggero-2019, Sugisaki-2021, Sugisaki-2023, Kowalski-2024, Sakuma-2024} have been reported.
+Experimentally, iterative QPE-based full-CI/STO-3G calculations of the H$_2$ molecule were reported in 2010 with photonic\cite{Lanyon-2010} and NMR\cite{Du-2010} quantum processors, using one qubit for wave function encoding.
+The same system was investigated with two qubits for wave function storage with superconducting qubits in 2016\cite{OMalley-2016}, and on an ion-trap quantum processor in conjunction with a Bayesian QPE framework with quantum error detection.\cite{Yamamoto-2024} The experimental demonstration of the full-CI/STO-3G of the HeH$^+$ molecule was also reported using the NV center of the diamond system.\cite{Wang-2015} Recently, statistical QPE with up to six-qubit Hamiltonian on a superconducting quantum processor was reported.\cite{Blunt-2023}